Drywall Material Calculator

 How to Estimate Drywall Material Needed

 In order to find the amount of drywall needed for your project you need to get the square footage of the walls and ceilings that need to be sheet-rocked.
 Square footage of the walls is the length in feet times the width in feet of each wall.
 Finding square feet is just like finding an area, by multiplying the length times the width.
 Use our square footage calculator to find the square footage of your walls.

 If the walls are complex and not rectangular, then it may be easiest to split the walls into smaller sections and calculate each section individually, then add them together.
 For example, if you are measuring walls that have a vault, it will be easiest to determine the square section and vault separately.

 If you have doors, windows, or other areas where drywall will not be installed you may want to find the square footage of those areas and subtract from the total square footage figure.
 This will help your calculation be a bit more accurate and reduce excess materials and waste.

 After you find the square footage of drywall needed, simply divide by the square footage of the sheet size you will be using to find the number of sheets needed.
-For example, if your wall surface is 1000 square feet and you’re using 4′ x 8′ sheets of drywall, then the number of sheets needed is 1000 / 32, or 31.25 sheets of drywall.
+For example, if your wall surface is 1000 square feet and you’re using 4′ x 8′ sheets, then the number of sheets needed is 1000 / 32, or 31.25.
 It is recommended to order 10% additional materials to account for cuts and material waste.

 Estimating Joint Compound and Tape for Drywall Projects